Grammarly vs Writefull

 Who each tool serves best — and when to pick the other one.

-- Free-tier limits are a blocker for your extensive writing needs.
+- Free-tier limits are a blocker for your volume or advanced feature needs.

 Researchers, students, and academics who need precise grammar and style feedback tailored to scholarly writing.